Civic Health: Cultivate Capacity

 We’re excited to introduce Cultivate Capacity, our Civic Health capacity building program!
 This program has been shaped by months of testing different offerings, gathering feedback from grantees, and learning alongside experienced trainers and funders across the country.

-At its core, Cultivate Capacity helps BIPOC-led 501(c)(4) organizations in Oregon and SW Washington strengthen the skills, tools and infrastructure they need to build lasting political power.
+At its core, Cultivate Capacity helps 501(c)(4) organizations serving Black, Indigenous and communities of color in Oregon and SW Washington strengthen the skills, tools and infrastructure they need to build lasting political power.

 We’ve designed Cultivate Capacity around three key focus areas: